MaksPikul/SE_Project/README.md

-In terminal
+TERMINAL

-You need to run a virtual environment so that anybody's individual dependency installations can be automatically used by other people without installation
+You need to run a virtual environment so that anybody's individual dependency installations can be automatically used by other people without installation.
 Therefore, if you pip install anything, please do it in the project directory :)

 When opening: